bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 Much of this is in the past, but I'm keeping it here because BS defenders will still use these docs as a shield.

-* "the real fuel for Mixon’s blog post is the ire of a group of white women who were enraged"[^16] / "relying on the words of powerful white people"[^6] / "this is about silencing and isolating Bee as punishment for calling out white women on racism"[^16]
+* "the real fuel for Mixon�s blog post is the ire of a group of white women who were enraged"[^11] / "relying on the words of powerful white people"[^6] / "this is about silencing and isolating Bee as punishment for calling out white women on racism"[^11]
   * Attributing malice and motive does not preclude the ability for us to see what was said.
   * I'm not going to argue this one way or the other, but given BS' history of wielding accusations of racism as a silencing tactic, and the fact that many affected were not white, I don't give this argument much credit.
   * none of this "enraged white women ire" is ever surfaced, because their comments are extremely tepid in the face of BS' unhinged remarks about maggots and being dismembered.
   * Neither is there any evidence that this is about silencing someone.
 This is a post hoc justification which is clear from the focus of the reports on her abuse, not her commentary about race.
-* "the Mixon report is a Gish Gallop / Document dump"[^6][^16]
+* "the Mixon report is a Gish Gallop / Document dump"[^6][^11]
   * The irony of making this accusation at the start of a 140+ page rebuttal[^6] is not lost on me
   * The report was sufficiently large to cover the accusations in enough detail and no more.
 It cannot be a [Gish Gallop](https://en.wikipedia.org/wiki/Gish_gallop) because that applies to the format of formal debate: not giving your opponent time to respond to half-truths; an exploitation of
     [Brandolini's law](https://en.wikipedia.org/wiki/Brandolini%27s_law).
 Clearly, her defenders have had sufficient time to address the document.
-* "there is plausible deniability in some of the accusations of the things she's done"[^16]
+* "there is plausible deniability in some of the accusations of the things she's done"[^11]
   * There is too big a laundry list of examples of her abuses and a trail of independent victims that warrant no further plausible deniability.
-* "she is not engaging in DARVO"[^16]
+* "she is not engaging in DARVO"[^11]
   * Her behavior is almost a textbook example of it.
-    * Deny: she gaslights victims into thinking she's not doing what she's doing (it's just a joke! it's just strong language!)[^39]
+    * Deny: she gaslights victims into thinking she's not doing what she's doing (it's just a joke! it's just strong language!)[^32]
-    * Attack: when confronted with evidence, BS attacks that person as being "part of an organized campaign of hatred" against her.[^40]
+    * Attack: when confronted with evidence, BS attacks that person as being "part of an organized campaign of hatred" against her.[^33]
     * Reverse Victim and Offender: BS reinforces that she is the true victim, and has her minions come to her defense (read: dogpile her victim.)
-* "Bee was criticized for speaking up about the attacks against her"[^16]
+* "Bee was criticized for speaking up about the attacks against her"[^11]
   * The source for this was two randoms talking on twitter with no external traction.
-* "it's untrue that one of her targets was goaded into a suicide attempt"[^6][^16]
+* "it's untrue that one of her targets was goaded into a suicide attempt"[^6][^11]
   * The source for this is that the exchange that was pointed to as the trigger is deemed "civil, albeit rather blunt, and certainly [not an attack]."
   * The exchange shown doesn't show goading, but it is not up to a third party to invalidate what can or can't cause someone's suicidal ideation.
   * RH herself replies in an apology "I was shocked to learn that I triggered you into a suicidal downswing.
 Intent doesn't matter--nor does it excuse--but I'm genuinely sorry that I caused to this"
-* "the dog rape threat is bunk"[^16]
+* "the dog rape threat is bunk"[^11]
-  * The reasoning for this, given in a Tumblr blog post[^34], is that they don't believe her, because Bee used different handles on every platform.
+  * The reasoning for this, given in a Tumblr blog post[^27], is that they don't believe her, because Bee used different handles on every platform.
   * And they didn't specify an exact time, but rather "not all that long ago".
   * So therefore, it seems more likely that this was an imposter.
   * I understand it's hard to procure evidence that you *didn't* say something, but this reasoning clearly shows a bias towards believing Bee when the evidence is ambiguous.
 * "Mixon's analysis of Bee's victims is statistically invalid.
-Dunning-Kruger incompetence."[^16]
+Dunning-Kruger incompetence."[^11]
   * Mixon argues that Bee's targets are disproportionately POC, and uses an unvalidated assumption that the rates of publications of POC authors are roughly comparable between children's book writers and SFF writers.
   * This is a valid criticism.
 However, that doesn't mean it's wrong.
 Notably, the American book industry is still overwhelmingly white.
-    As of 2015, white/caucasian industry respondents represented 79%[^35] - notably higher than the 60% in the racial breakdown presented in the Mixon report.
+    As of 2015, white/caucasian industry respondents represented 79%[^28] - notably higher than the 60% in the racial breakdown presented in the Mixon report.
 I don't see this as a strong argument either way, though.
-* "the abuse she has received is worse than the abuse she has given" (multiple places, such as "There's some references to Bee apparently having asked people about their ethnicity [...] but nobody says anything when Victor Ocampo publicly questions Bee's identity")[^6][^16]
+* "the abuse she has received is worse than the abuse she has given" (multiple places, such as "There's some references to Bee apparently having asked people about their ethnicity [...] but nobody says anything when Victor Ocampo publicly questions Bee's identity")[^6][^11]
   * Does not excuse her behavior, and the author mentions as such in the disclaimer at the top, too.
   * Victor questions the validity of a nomination for diversity if BS can't be verified as POC.
 This is different to haranguing people on the basis of their supposed race.
-* "yes, she's deleted things, but it was due to stalker-related issues"[^16]
+* "yes, she's deleted things, but it was due to stalker-related issues"[^11]
   * That doesn't explain the pattern of immediately deleting the worst of her abusive posts shortly after they've done what they needed to.
   * This explains, perhaps, shutting down entire accounts, removing personal information, and so on.
 But "deleted things" wasn't really the accusation.
 It was: "After an attack, she deletes her most inflammatory posts and accounts and departs, leaving her targets reeling and others who come later scratching their heads, unable to find evidence and wondering what all the fuss was about."[^1]
-* "her behavior was something she's specifically apologized for"[^16]
+* "her behavior was something she's specifically apologized for"[^11]
   * There are just as many if not more cases where she has not apologized to her victims.
 An apology also means less and less each time you continue to engage in that behavior.
-* "there's no way she can make the pain she did cause go away"[^16]
+* "there's no way she can make the pain she did cause go away"[^11]
   * This is an unfair reading of what was being said.
   * The operative words used were "addressing the damage she has done, much less undoing it"[^1].
   * "Undoing", on a fair reading, does not imply rewriting the past.
 It means making amends and reconciliations--owning up to what you did and making it right.
     * If you trashed someone's house and you were asked to "undo the damage", it would be understood that you would clean it up, not that you were being asked to make the house never trashed to begin with.
-* "Bee cannot make amends if she is silenced and ostracized"[^16]
+* "Bee cannot make amends if she is silenced and ostracized"[^11]
   * She is actively posting on Twitter, and hasn't suffered any loss of exposure or income to the best of my knowledge.
   * Someone may be ostractized, but that is no excuse for them to not *attempt* to make amends.
 * "Myth: RH used multiple pseudonyms to hide her actions"[^6]